rnlduaeo/APEX/APEX 설치 가이드.md

 ### APEX instance admin account 생성

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.

 ## Delete a file

 You can delete the current file by clicking the **Remove** button in the file explorer.
 The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.